 Awatere Water Scheme (Birch) - Water Quality Information

-Check the Alerts page for notices of planned shutdowns
+Check the alerts page for notices of planned shutdowns using the link below.

 At these times it is very important that all water used for drinking, preparation of food that will not be cooked, brushing of teeth and ice making should be boiled.
 Bringing water to the boil is sufficient for this purpose.